PjHurtig/camping-pack-list/README.md

 - Remove “gear” from the pack-list
 - Edit “gear” in the pack-list
 - Mark gear as “packed” (checked)
-- when edit button is pressed the focus moves to the editable text
+- When the edit button is pressed the focus moves to the editable text
-- when entering an item in the text input field you can press the add-button or press enter to add.
+- When entering an item in the text input field you can press the add button or press enter to add.
-- Whole app is fully responsive
+- The whole app is fully responsive

 ## Future Features